Overview of a Doubtful Sound Overnight Cruise with Fiordland Cruises

 At West Arm you will meet your crew, who will take you by courtesy bus over the Wilmot Pass where you will capture breathtaking vistas of Doubtful Sound and the surrounding mountains.

-You will arrive at the Southern Secret and Doubtful Sound around midday, welcome refreshments and Luncheon will be served as we begin to explore the environs of Doubtful Sound such as Hall Arm, Crooked Arm, Bradshaw Sound and more, all the while keep watch for inhabitants such as bottlenosed dolphins, penguins sea birds and seals.
+You will arrive at the Southern Secret at its mooring in Doubtful Sound around midday, welcome refreshments and Luncheon will be served as we begin to explore the environs of Doubtful Sound such as Hall Arm, Crooked Arm, Bradshaw Sound and more, all the while keep watch for inhabitants such as bottlenosed dolphins, penguins, sea birds and seals.

 Onboard the Southern Secret, your Doubtful Sound Overnight adventure includes sightseeing and exploring the history and splendor, pause at features for photographs and to observe marine mammals, cast a line for fishing, check our crayfish traps and savor the spectacular scenery and wildlife.
 Activities onboard can include fishing, mammal watching and star gazing on clear evenings.
 Wildlife often sighted in Doubtful Sound may include bottlenose dolphins, penguins, seals and sea birds.